How Real Estate Agents Should Best Represent Home Sellers

 - Creative marketer – remember you are not looking for the agent that does the bare minimum.
 Is there a comprehensive marketing plan?

 - Exceptional company and personal reputation – is the agent and the firm they work for looked up to as leaders?

-- Experience and proven results – does the agent posses the knowledge and experience to guide you in unforeseen circumstances?
+- Experience and proven results – does the agent possess the knowledge and expertise to guide you in unforeseen circumstances?
 Do they sell in all types of markets?
 Are they successful in all kinds of markets and not just when homes are selling like hotcakes?

-When you actually take the time to look for these things in a Real Estate agent your success will skyrocket!
+When you take the time to look for these things in a Real Estate agent, your success will skyrocket!

 Additional Helpful Home Selling Resources